bioinfo-arctic/FSK2053/Spring_2023/scripts/phylogenetic_5523.md

 optional: you may want to write alignment file to hard disk use following command and use it someother non R based programs(example MEGA 11).

-    alignusclealign <- msaConvert(alignmuscle, type = "bios2mds::align" ) # convert to align (bio2mds package) object.
+    alignusclealign <- msaConvert(alignmuscle, type = "bios2mds::align" ) # convert to align class object ( for bio2mds package) object.

-if you dont convert to align format, you get error that "object of class 'align' or named list of 'class' expected"
+if you dont convert msa object to align format, you get error that "object of class 'align' or named list of 'class' expected"

     export.fasta(alignmuscle, outfile = "test_alignment.fa", ncol = 60, open = "w") # bio2mds function to write file to hardisk